 Response from the European Commission on 06/07/2021 : click here

-Question for written answer to the Commission (E-001729/2021) on the complete end to animal testing for cosmetic products, by Aurelia Beigneux (ID), 29 March 2021
+Question for written answer to the Commission (E-001729/2021) on the definitive end of animal testing for cosmetic products, by Aurelia Beigneux (ID), 29 March 2021

 Response from the European Commission on 18/06/2021 : click here

-Question for written answer to the Commission (E-000087/2021) on compliance with the ban on animal testing for cosmetics, by Annika Bruna (ID), Aurelia Beigneux (ID), Gilbert Collard (ID), January 8, 2021
+Question for written answer to the Commission (E-000087/2021) on compliance with the ban on animal testing for cosmetic products, by Annika Bruna (ID), Aurelia Beigneux (ID), Gilbert Collard (ID), January 8, 2021

 Response from the European Commission on 11/03/2021 : click here

-Conversely, the US Environmental Protection Agency (EPA) has pledged to ‘aggressively’ reduce animal testing, including removing requirements and funding for experiments on mammals by 2035.
-While the EU used to be the world leader in advancing animal-free science, there is now evidence that it is beginning to lag behind the ambition of several countries of developing and implementing road maps to phase out the use of animals in science by harnessing innovative non-animal technologies, revolutionising toxicity testing and biomedical research and improving outcomes for human health and the environment.
+On the other hand, the US Environmental Protection Agency (EPA) has pledged to “drastically” reduce animal experimentation, in particular by abolishing any obligation to carry out experiments on mammals, and eliminating funding for such experiments by 2035.
+While the EU was at the forefront of the global movement for an animal-free scientific approach, there are now signs that it is beginning to lag behind several countries, which are planning to develop and follow roadmaps for phasing out the use of animals in scientific research through innovative non-animal technologies, which will revolutionize toxicity testing and biomedical research, and produce better results for human health and the environment.

-The Chemical Strategy for Sustainability, launched as part of the European Green Deal, has ambitious targets for the protection of human health and the environment from hazardous effects of chemicals.
-Non-animal testing approaches will be crucial to achieving the Commission’s ambitious goals for predictive toxicological testing.
+The Sustainable Chemicals Strategy, launched as part of the Green Pact for Europe, sets ambitious targets for protecting human health and the environment from the harmful effects of chemicals.
+Non-animal testing approaches will be essential if the Commission’s ambitious targets for predictive toxicology testing are to be met.

-How does the Commission intend to significantly reduce the use of animals under the REACH regulation, especially in the light of the new Chemicals Strategy for Sustainability?
+How does the Commission intend to significantly reduce the use of animals under REACH, particularly in light of the new strategy for sustainability in chemicals?”

 Response from the European Commission on 9/07/2020 : click here